 A: While a Touro Law education prepares students for a career in virtually any field of law, the Law Center's curriculum is particularly rich in the following areas:

 Intellectual Property Law

 Solo & Small Practice Law*

 * Academic concentrations.
-A concentration is designed to offer students advanced training in a specific of law, providing intense study for students who are ready to focus on a specific area of study.
+A concentration is designed to offer students advanced training in a specific area of law.
 Students are not required to designate an area of concentration during their career at Touro Law Center.

 Q: What is the Law Center's total enrollment?